-Available options for the eigensolver, KS type, are:
+Available options for the eigensolver, KS_type, are:

-- serial : Default serial eigensolver implementation.
-Currently the serial eigensolver in ELSI, based on LAPACK and ELPA, will be employed. - lapack fast: Synonymous with serial. - lapack_2010: LAPACK-based, and similar to the divide&conquer based standard solver provided by LAPACK itself. - lapack old: Expert solver provided by standard LAPACK.
-This is stable and not a bottleneck in most standard situations.
+- serial: Default serial eigensolver implementation.
+Currently the serial eigensolver in ELSI, based on LAPACK and ELPA, will be employed. - lapack fast: Synonymous with serial. - lapack 2010: LAPACK-based, and similar to the divide&conquer based standard solver provided by LAPACK itself.

-- lapack : Disabled now.

-- parallel: Default parallel eigensolver implementation.
-Currently the ELPA eigensolver will be called through the ELSI interface.

-- elsi: Synonymous with parallel.

-- elpa: Synonymous with parallel.

-- elpa_2013: Same functionality as scalapack_old, however, substantially rewritten for an overall speedup and much improved scalability.
-See the elpa_settings keyword for some ELPA internals (usually determined automatically, but who knows).

-Note that you must set the shell variable OMP_NUM_THREADS=1 prior to running FHI-aims on some platforms. (see Appendix A)

-- scalapack fast: Synonymous with parallel. - scalapack_old: Fully memory-parallel implementation of the eigenvalue solver based on Scalapack_fast. - scalapack : Disabled now. - svd : Effectively the same as lapack old. - lopcg: Experimental under development Iterative, locally optimal preconditioned conjugate gradient eigensolver.
+- lapack_old: Expert solver provided by standard LAPACK.
+This is stable and not a bottleneck in most standard situations. - lapack : Disabled now. - parallel: Default parallel eigensolver implementation.
+Currently the ELPA eigensolver will be called through the ELSI interface. - elsi: Synonymous with parallel. - elpa: Synonymous with parallel. - elpa_2013: Same functionality as scalapack_old, however, substantially rewritten for an overall speedup and much improved scalability.
+See the elpa_settings keyword for some ELPA internals (usually determined automatically, but who knows). - Note that you must set the shell variable OMP_NUM_THREADS=1 prior to running FHI-aims on some platforms. (see Appendix A) - scalapack fast: Synonymous with parallel. - scalapack_old: Fully memory-parallel implementation of the eigenvalue solver based on ScaLAPACK itself, scales much worse than our own scalapack fast. - scalapack : Disabled now. - svd : Effectively the same as lapack_old. - lopcg: Experimental under development Iterative, locally optimal preconditioned conjugate gradient eigensolver.
 Potentially useful for very large systems where lapack becomes a bottleneck.
 However, implementation without any serious testing-contact us if interested. - scalapack+lopcg : Experimental under development.
 Same as lopcg, but parallel with ScaLAPACK-type memory distribution.